 Adding important content to your guide, like a detailed schedule and well-organized, and informational custom lists, are the backbone of a great guide.

-With any guide you create you want to ensure that it is as helpful as possible to your end users.
+With any guide you create, you want to ensure that it is as useful and engaging as possible for your end-users.
 Enhancing your users' experience with interesting features in a personalized way will boost the success of your guide.
 Creating a more intuitive guide will lead to happier users spending more time engaging with your content.